Anastasio Somoza Debayle: Death

 In 1979, the Brazilian newspaper Gazeta Mercantil estimated that the Somoza family's fortune amounted to between $2 billion and $4 billion with its head, Anastasio Somoza Debayle, owning $1 billion.
 At the time he fled the country, he reportedly personally controlled 22 percent of the agricultural land of Nicaragua.

 In popular culture

 Somoza was the subject of the 1983 film Last Plane Out, in which he was portrayed by actor Lloyd Battista.
 The film chronicles journalist Jack Cox's journey to Nicaragua, when Somoza was battling insurgents.
 The same year, he was depicted in Under Fire, set during the 1979 Nicaraguan Revolution, this time portrayed by actor René Enriquez.
 In Warren Beatty's Rules Don't Apply, Somoza is portrayed by Julio Oscar Mechoso.

 In Graham Greene's novel The Captain and the Enemy, the titular character's final act is a failed attempt at assassinating Somoza by crashing a plane into his bunker, though Somoza himself never appears in the book.

+American comedian Stephen Colbert's mother briefly dated him.
+Colbert still has his pants in his house, as mentioned in the podcast Strike Force Five.